certifysphere/main-website/docs/workshops/react-springboot-Workshop/7-springboot-terraform-part-2.md

 ### Step 4: Set Up Terraform Files
 1. In your SpringBoot Service (public-toilet-service) project root directory, create a new directory named `terraform`.
-2. Inside the `terraform` directory, create a new file named `main.tf` and open it in a text editor.
+2. Inside the `terraform` directory, create a new file named `main.tf` and open it in a text editor (VSCode).
 3. Add the following content to the `main.tf` file:

 ```tf